Lemon-Miso Soba Noodle Bowl

 - Beat avocado oil, lemon juice, miso paste, tamari, maple syrup, and sesame oil together in a bowl with a whisk to combine.

 - Bring a pot of lightly salted water to a boil.
-Cook buckwheat noodles in boiling water to al dente, 7 to 8 minutes; drain and rinse noodles with cold water to cool.
+Cook soba noodles in boiling water to al dente, 7 to 8 minutes; drain and rinse noodles with cold water to cool.